ewobee/fonish/README.md

 ```
 Hav ju avar traid tu iat tšiken wiþout jor mouþ?
 ```
+You can try to spell things how they are pronounced with diacritics, but you can write without them, it just slightly changes how you pronounce it most of the time.

 Spelling could differ depending on accent, or just how you pronounce the word.
 # Alphabet
 The fonish alphabet is as follows: